saurav193/capstone_BIBA/doc/internal_report.md

 The data is preprocessed in the same way as described above: the imputer and one-hot encoder from earlier is loaded to transform the data.
 [`/src/07_prediction.py`](https://github.com/Z2hMedia/capstone_machine_learning/blob/master/src/07_prediction.py)
-outputs a .csv file in the [`/results`](https://github.com/Z2hMedia/capstone_machine_learning/tree/master/results) directory.
+outputs a .zip file in the [`/results`](https://github.com/Z2hMedia/capstone_machine_learning/tree/master/results) directory.
 Non-negative predictions from the three models are added as new columns to the input data.